techniciantucker/FS22_TemplateMap/README.md

 - Add all buildable farmhouses
 - Create map border
 - Delete cotton and sugar cane from PDA (Only Immersion, they can still be planted)
-- Add german license plate for AI traffic with own letters
 - Import TrainSystem including longer trains and earlier closing of the barriers
 - Add Collectibles
 - Add satellite template map